 The Shawnee Inn and Golf Resort has a long history and presents the excellent service and authentic experience you would expect from a secluded, family-run resort.
 They grow their own produce on the same island that hosts their popular golf course, and are about to add glamping to their diverse line up of lodging options.

 When we pulled into ShawneeCraft Brewery at the back of the Inn we were greeted and seated at a long table.
 The chef explained we would be sampling a four-course farm to table meal paired and prepared with four of their craft brews.
-After dinner we headed back behind the bar for a private brewery tour and finished the evening with locally roasted coffee.
+On a side note, I absolutely loved their brewery logo.
+I looked to see if they had any apparel with custom embroidery of it on for sale but I couldn’t see that they had unfortunately.
+It would have been great to keep!
+After dinner, we headed back behind the bar for a private brewery tour and finished the evening with locally roasted coffee.
+The coffee was delicious and reminded me of one of the blends I get in my Iron and Fire coffee subscription back home, except Iron and Fire will deliver it to your doorstep so you don’t have to travel far to taste luxury.
+It was a pleasant reminder of back home but also reminded me that now every time I drink my coffee at home, I’ll be able to think of this amazing trip and all of the wonderful things I have learned.
 I really enjoyed learning about the local produce first hand from the farmers and vendors joining us at dinner.

 BREAKFAST AT THE CHATEAU RESORT

 The Chateau Resort offers a quick breakfast buffet each morning.
 The dining room is just off the main lobby and offers views of the mountains and the pool.